A New measure of income inequality: Estimation and Asymptotic properties

+Although $U_1$ and $U_2$ are unbiased estimators of the numerator and the denominator of $GIM(v)$, their ratio $\widehat{GIM}(v)$ is not an unbiased estimator of the $GIM(v)$.
+The finite sample performance of $\widehat{GIM}(v)$ is evaluated using a Monte Carlo simulation study and the results are presented in Section 5.

 As the proposed estimator is based on U-statistics, we use the asymptotic theory of U-statistics to discuss the limiting behavior of $\widehat{GIM}(v)$.
-The consistency of the test statistic is due to Lehmann (1951) and we state it as the next result. \begin{theorem} The $U_1$ and $U_2$ are consistent estimators of $N$ and $D$, respectively. \end{theorem} \begin{corollary} The $\widehat{GIM}(v)$ is a consistent estimator of $GIM(v)$. \end{corollary} \begin{proof} As we can write the proof is an immediate consequence of Theorem \ref{the3.1}. \end{proof}
+Since U-statistics are consistent estimators, we have the following result. \begin{theorem} The $U_1$ and $U_2$ are consistent estimators of $N$ and $D$, respectively. \end{theorem} \begin{corollary} The $\widehat{GIM}(v)$ is a consistent estimator of $GIM(v)$. \end{corollary} \begin{proof} As we can write the proof is an immediate consequence of Theorem \ref{the3.1}. \end{proof}